 Program Activities for FY 2021 - 2023: States must indicate the activities, and the amount of effort (staff hours, inspections, traffic enforcement stops, etc.) that will be resourced directly for the program activities purpose.

-The USVI MCSAP inspection program consists of one (1) Commander, two (3) Supervisors, three (2) full-time and two (1) part-time Inspector.
-The MCSAP Commander currently oversees the St. Thomas/St.John district arranges the overall coordination and oversight of enforcement and compliance activities and carrier safety talks requirements of the program, while the Supervisors schedules the days and types of inspections to be conducted.
+The USVI MCSAP inspection program consists of two (2) Commanders (full time), three (3) Supervisors (full time), three (3) full-time and seven (7) part-time Inspectors.
+The MCSAP Commanders arranges the overall coordination and oversight of enforcement and compliance activities and carrier safety talks requirements of the program, while the Supervisors schedules the days and types of inspections to be conducted.
 Inspectors are employed with the VI Police Department under a specialized unit created by the Commissioner.
-Inspectors are dispersed in two (2) Districts of the Territory; St. Thomas/St. John District has the Commander; one (1) full time supervising inspector and two (2) full time inspector, in the St. Croix District has one (1) Supervisor (who is an inspector), one (1) full-time inspector, and one (1) part time inspector.
+Inspectors are dispersed in two (2) Districts of the Territory; St. Thomas/St. John District has one Commander; two (2) supervising inspectors one of which is full time and the other parttime; and three (3) full time inspectors; in the St. Croix District has one Commander, one (1) Supervisor (who is an inspector), one (1) full-time inspector, and three (3) part time inspectors.
 The Territory conducts inspections using both paper and electronic methods.
-The number of inspectors will be augmented in each district withi FY2022.
+Therefore, quality control is often measured based on verification of accuracy of the violations issued and reported.
+Violations are issued to drivers.
+Sanctions can be issued to drivers during inspections and to the motor carrier company involved if applicable.
+The MCSAP Coordinator must follow-up within 30 days of violations issued to ensure compliance and resolution of violations.